-The poorly defined terms and criteria described above are only part of the changes the Proposed Rule would introduce into the Privacy Rule.
-New substantive provisions, together with these new terms and criteria, create a new decision-tree for covered entities that is far more complicated and ill-defined than the process health care entities are accustomed to.
-The following is our effort to set out the questions that covered entities would, under the Proposed Rule, have to ask and answer each time they are presented with a potential use or disclosure of PHI.

-A. The Proposed Rule would make it harder for a covered entity to determine whether a proposed use or disclosure of PHI is permitted under the Privacy Rule.

-HIPAA's Privacy Rule starts with the default rule that it is illegal for covered entities to use or disclose PHI except as permitted by § 164.502 or by 45 CFR Subpart C, which deals with HHS compliance and investigations.
-Presently, a covered entity must determine if a potential use or disclosure falls under one of the categories set out in § 164.502(a)(1) or incorporated into that list by reference, especially § 164.512.

-The Proposed Rule would make three important changes to § 164.512.
+- The poorly defined terms and criteria described above are only part of the changes the proposed rule would introduce into the Privacy Rule.
+New substantive provisions, together with these new terms and criteria, create a new decision tree for covered entities that is far more complicated and ill-defined than the process health care entities are accustomed to. - Here is a helpful exercise: suppose you are a general counsel at a covered entity.
+Right now, HIPAA privacy rule questions are pretty simple.
+In most circumstances, the decision tree goes like this: - O Does the subpoena or court order we have been served with ask for a disclosure that involves PHI? - o If so, is the disclosure required by law, an exemption that is spelled out in simple language in 45 C.F.R.
+164.512? - o If so, then HIPAA allows the covered entity to comply with the subpoena or court order. - What follows is our effort to show how much more complicated a covered entity's process would become under the proposed rule each time it is presented with a potential use or disclosure of PHI. - As the reader progresses through all of the new standards and decision points, recall that HHS claims these new rules are necessary to reduce confusion about how the HIPAA Privacy Rule applies in light of Dobbs.
+Consider whether HHS's claim holds water: is there any possible world in which these new regulations would make life simpler for general counselors and other administrators overseeing HIPAA compliance at a covered institution? - a.
+The proposed rule would make it harder for a covered entity to determine whether a proposed use or disclosure of PHI is permitted under the Privacy Rule. - HIPAA's Privacy Rule starts with the default rule that it is illegal for covered entities to use or disclose PHI except as permitted by § 164.502 or by 45 CFR Subpart C, which deals with HHS compliance and investigations.58 Presently, a covered entity must determine if a potential use or disclosure falls under one of the categories set out in § 164.502(a)(1) or incorporated into that list by reference, especially § 164.512. - The proposed rule would make three important changes to § 164.512.
 First, the entire section is now subject to the new Reproductive Health Care Rule at § 164.502(a)(5)(iii), which is addressed separately below.
 Second, some but not all provisions in § 164.512 are subject to the new Attestation Requirement, § 164.509, which is also addressed below.

+58 Id. § 164.502(a).